Lee Dong-hwi: Personal life

-Lee was in a relationship with model-actress Jung Ho-yeon since 2015.
-On November 26, 2024, both Jung and Lee's agencies released a statement saying that the two have decided to part ways after nine years of dating.
+Lee was in a relationship with model-actress Jung Ho-yeon from 2015 until November 2024.

-He is part of a celebrity group of friends known as BYH48 which consists of EXO's Suho, Ryu Jun-yeol, Byun Yo-han, Ji Soo and more.
-The name was coined by their fans, with BYH referring to Byun Yo-han - the group's leader - and 48 is a parody of Japanese idol group AKB48.
+He is part of a celebrity group of friends known as BYH48 consisting of other actors and singers.
+The name was coined by fans and is a parody of Japanese idol group AKB48.

 Other ventures

 Endorsements

 Following the success of the drama Reply 1988, Lee became a sought-after model in the advertising industry since 2016.
 He became the face of a chicken advertisement, a role typically reserved for the popular stars.
 Showcasing his lively and humorous charm, Lee became advertising model for companies such as LG U+ (telecommunications), K5 (automobiles), Banky (finance), and Ferricana.
 In addition, he received attention for his excellent fashion sense through his SNS and won the Awesome Swagger Award at the Style Icon Awards Asia in 2016.

 Philanthropy

 Lee has been actively engaged in philanthropic efforts through the Hope Bridge Korea Disaster Relief Association.
 (Note: The Hope Bridge Korea Disaster Relief Association is a non-profit organization established in 1961.
 It was founded by newspaper companies, broadcasting companies, and social organizations to assist individuals affected by unforeseen disasters.
 Originally known as the "Korea Flood Damage Response Committee," it initially focused on providing financial aid for the victims of Typhoon Sarah in 1959.
 In 1964, the organization was renamed the "Korea Disaster Response Association" to expand its relief efforts and promote a culture of donation within society.
 In 2001, with the amendment of the Disaster Relief Act, The Hope Bridge Korea Korea Disaster Relief Association became the only relief organization in the country authorized by the government to raise and distribute donations for domestic natural disasters.)
 On March 8, 2022, he donated million to support those affected by the extensive wildfires that began in Uljin, Gyeongbuk, and spread to Samcheok, Gangwon.
 Later, on August 18, 2022, he contributed an additional million to aid victims of the 2022 South Korean floods.